-As of 2019 CFC rules have been introduced, which (further) aim to prevent profit shifting to low taxed jurisdictions.
+As of 2019, Controlled Foreign Corporation (hereinafter: CFC) rules have been introduced, with the aim of preventing profit shifting to low-tax jurisdictions.
 The new CFC ruling ensures that certain 'tainted' income categories of a CFC are included directly in the Dutch tax basis.
 Examples are income in the form of interest, royalties and dividends.

-A corporation qualifies as a CFC if:
+A corporation gualifies as a CFC if:

-- 1. the Dutch tax paying body together with a related body or natural person has a direct interest of more than 50% in a foreign body, or if this is a permanent establishment; and - 2. the foreign body or the permanent establishment is in a country with a low statutory income tax rate (less than 9%) or in a country included in the EU list of non-cooperative jurisdictions for tax purposes.
+- 1. the Dutch tax paying body together with a related body or natural person has a direct interest of more than 50% in a foreign body, or if this is a permanent establishment; and - the foreign body or the permanent establishment is in a country with a low statutory income tax rate (less than 9%) or in a country included in the EU list of non-cooperative jurisdictions for tax purposes.